 Each and every air fryer is different, I've learned!
 So what works for me in my air fryer may be slightly different for you.

 I have found that a lower temperature is needed to ensure that you don't end up with burnt calamari rings.
-For this reason, I recommend cooking your squid at 375ºF for about 9 to 10 minutes total.
+For this reason, I recommend cooking your squid at 380ºF for about 10 minutes total.

 The great thing about using an air fryer, is you can easily open the door and see how they're coming along.

-This aioli is easy to make and tastes delicious with the air fried calamari.
+This easy dip is quick to make and tastes delicious with the air fried calamari.
 The lemon and sumac help to brighten the flavour of the dish, and complement the fried taste from the squid.
 If you don't have sumac, feel free to omit it, although it is a nice spice to have on hand!

 All you need is some mayo, lemon juice and zest, salt, pepper, and sumac!

 Absolutely, feel free to use any gluten-free all purpose flour, or white rice flour as well.
-I tried with almond flour, and the coating didn't stay on, so I wouldn't suggest that one.
+I tried with almond flour, and the coating didn't stay on as well, so I wouldn't suggest that one.

 To make these the best air fryer calamari, follow these tips: